How to deal with income tax department notice?

 Common reasons for Notice and their resolution

-Submit a proper response if you are not required to file a return.
+Submit a valid response if you are not required to file a return.

-Present before assessing officer with books of accounts and supporting documents if demanded by Assessing Officer.
+Present before the assessing officer with books of accounts and supporting documents if demanded by the Assessing Officer.

 Correct the errors and file rectification return u/s 154 if required.